liquidev/hayago/README.md

 - **Easy embedding.** Embedding hayago in your application is as simple as listing all the things you need to be available in the VM.

-Non-goals:

-- **Compactness.** There already exist languages like Lua and Wren that fit that purpose much better. hayago does not try to be as compact as possible, but also doesn't require the embedding application to use _all_ the modules.
-  It also doesn't try to implement a blazing-fast compiler, and doesn't strive to be usable on embedded systems.
-- **Implementing Nim.** hayago can be thought of as a _companion_ to Nim, rather than Nim as a scripting language.
-While the syntax tries to remain familiar, certain changes were made to make hayago work better as a scripting language.

 ```nim
 proc hello(target: string) {
   echo("Hello, " & target)